gamtiq/wrapme/README.md

 [![NPM version](https://badge.fury.io/js/wrapme.png)](http://badge.fury.io/js/wrapme)

-Functions to wrap other functions and methods and to change/enhance their behavior, functionality or usage.
+Functions to wrap other functions and fields/methods and to change/enhance their behavior, functionality or usage.
 Can be used for Aspect-oriented programming.

 ### Features

-* Wrap a single function/method (by `wrap`) or several methods at once (by `intercept`).
+* Wrap a single function/field/method (by `wrap`) or several fields and methods at once (by `intercept`).
+* Wrap only field's get operation (`get` option) or set operation (`set` option), or both (by default).
+* Provide special getter and/or setter for wrapped field if it is necessary.
-* Call original function/method before (use `before` or `beforeResult` option), after (use `after` option) and/or inside `handler` (use `run()` or `runApply()`).
+* Call original function/method or field's operation before (use `before` or `listen` option), after (use `after` option) and/or inside `handler` (use `run()` or `runApply()`).
-* Totally control calling of original function/method inside `handler`: call depending on condition, filter/validate passed arguments and/or provide another arguments.
+* Totally control calling of original function/method or field's operation inside `handler`: call depending on condition, filter/validate/convert passed arguments and/or provide another arguments.
-* Return result of original function/method or any other value from `handler`.
+* Return result of original function/method or field's operation, or any other value from `handler`.
 * Save necessary data between `handler` calls.
-* Restore original methods when it is needed.
+* Restore original fields/methods when it is needed.
 * Does not have dependencies and can be used in ECMAScript 5+ environment.
-* Small size (minified version is about 1 Kb).
+* Small size.

 ```js
 import { intercept } from 'wrapme';